 E-mail: submitter's e-mail address

 The text of your abstract begins here.
-It must be written in these fonts, size 12 point, Times New Roman, single spacing.
-The text of the abstract should be a maximum of 2000 characters including spaces (excluding references).
-The length of the abstract should not exceed one page, including bibliographical references.
+It must be written in these fonts, size 10 point, Arial, single spacing.
+The text of the abstract should be a maximum of 2500 characters including spaces.
+The length of the abstract should not exceed one page.

+Keywords: no more than 5 words